GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 * Create a directly and unzip the download file
 * Install a 3270 terminal emulator such as `sudo apt install x3270` for an X Window emulator or `sudo apt install c3270` for a cursor based console program, which is what I'm currently using.
 * In the directory that the emulator was unzipped in, run the command `set_console_mode` in the **unattended** directory.
 This will allow you to see what's happening on the console by starting the system manually rather than running as a daemon.
 * In the directory that the emulator was unzipped run **`./mvs`** to start the emulated system.
 You will see a lot of text scroll by as the system boots up.
 This screen has the Hercules command prompt.
-You can toggle back and forth between this screen and a monitor screen that shows IO and MIPs statistics, along with showing the attached devices /(printers, readers, punch card, tapes consoles, display units etc/) most of which are virtual and correspond to subdirectories in the emululator directory.
+You can toggle back and forth between this screen and a monitor screen that shows IO and MIPs statistics, along with showing the attached devices /(printers, readers, punch card, tapes consoles, display units etc/) most of which are virtual and correspond to subdirectories in the emulator directory.
 * When the system finishes booting connect with the 3270 emulator.
 Press return and logon.
 Preconfigured logons and passwords include:
   * **HERC01** - a fully authorized user **with** full access to the RAKF users and profiles tables.
 The password is **CUL8TR**
   * **HERC02** - a fully authorized user **without** full access to the RAKF users and profiles tables.
 The password is also **CUL8TR**